 - Assembly Accessories

 Sizing for gas logs is determined by the manufacturer.
-Always check the sizing requirements and recommended clearances before purchasing a log set to ensure you are getting the proper fit.
+Always check the sizing requirements and recommended clearances before purchasing a gas log set to ensure you are getting the correct size.

-Improperly sized logs can overheat your firebox and the gas valves.
-This can cause permanent damage to your log set, fireplace, and home.
+Improperly sized gas logs can overheat your firebox and the gas valves, which can cause permanent damage to your log set, fireplace, and home.

 How to Measure Your Firebox

-Generally, you can measure the firebox to estimate what size gas logs will fit your fireplace.
-Simply measure the front width, rear width, depth, and height of the firebox.
+Generally, taking a few quick measurements can help you estimate which size gas logs will fit your fireplace.
+To get the proper fit, measure the front width, rear width, depth, and height of your firebox.